shijieS/DMMN/README.md

 - $W_{re}, H_{re}$: the real input image size.
 - $F_t$: the $t^{th}$ frame
 - $N_{fn}$: the input frame number
-- $f(\cdot)$ is the operation to convert parameter to bboxes
+- $f(\cdot)$ is the operation to convert parameter to bboxes -->

 ## Network

-The framework of our net is as following:

 ![framework](./images/framework.png)
+> The framework of the FMMN.
+The input item is a set of video frames (16 frames in our experiment).
+We 3D ResNet and the extended 3D ResNet to extract the spatial-temporal feature maps.
+These feature maps input into three subnet: Motion Subnet, Classifier Subnet, and Visibility Subnet, in order to output each object's motion parameters, categories, and visibility.

 ## Loss Function